Ben10164/CPSC-351/Unit_1.md

 Theorem 2.9:

-Any Context Free Language can be generated by a Context Free Grammar in Chompsky Normal Form
+Any Context Free Language can be generated by a Context Free Grammar in Chomsky Normal Form

-1. $S$ does not appear in the right hand side of any rules
+1. $S$ does not appear in the right-hand side of any rules
    1. $S \rarr ASA$
    2. $S_1 \rarr S_0$
    3. $S_0 \rarr AS_0A$